bigmlcom/bigmler/docs/index.rst

 ------------------
---no-train-header                   The train set file hasn't a header --no-test-header                    The test set file hasn't a header --field-attribute PATH              Path to a file describing field attributes.
+--no-train-header                   The train set file hasn't a header --no-test-header                    The test set file hasn't a header --field-attribute PATH              Path to a file describing field attributes
                                     One definition per line
                                     (e.g., 0,'Last Name')
 --types PATH                        Path to a file describing field types.